furechan/mintalib/README.md

 # Minimal Technical Analysis Library for Python

-This package offers a curated list of technical analysis indicators and timeseries calculations implemented in cython.
+This package offers a curated list of technical analysis indicators and timeseries calculations implemented in cython with the aim of improved performance.
 The library is built around `numpy` arrays, and comes with wrappers for `pandas` and `polars` dataframes and series.

 > **Warning** This project is experimental and the interface can change.